CompuCell3D/CompuCell3D/CompuCell3D/core/Demos/demosFixing_README.md

-# Demos that might have a OS dependent issue:
+# Demos that might have an OS dependent issue:

 ## Issue in mac, works on windows